apache/kafka/docker/README.md

 python extract_docker_official_image_artifact.py --path_to_downloaded_artifact=path/to/downloaded/artifact
 ```

-- If there any versions for which Docker Official Images should not be supported, remove the corresponding directories under `docker/docker_official_images`.
+- If there are any versions for which Docker Official Images should not be supported, remove the corresponding directories under `docker/docker_official_images`.
 - Commit these changes to AK trunk.

 - Provide the image type and kafka version to `Docker Official Image Build Test` workflow.
 It will generate a test report and CVE report that can be shared with the community.